GoaFan77/E4X-Interregnum-Minimod-Repo/INT SinsRe/Readme.txt

-===INT SinsRe 0.91b===
+===INT SinsRe===
-Star Wars: Interregnum 3.4 & Sins:Remastered 0.91 Beta Compatibility mini-mod
+Star Wars: Interregnum Beta 1 & Sins:Remastered 0.94 Beta Compatibility mini-mod

-This mini-mod addresses incompatibilities in INT 3.4 in conjunctions with Sins:Re 0.94b and allows them to function together.
+This mini-mod addresses incompatibilities in INT Beta 1 in conjunctions with Sins:Re 0.94b and allows them to function together.
-E4X 1.85, INT 3.4 and Sins: Remastered 0.94b all need to be downloaded and installed.
+E4X 1.86, INT Beta 1 and Sins: Remastered 0.94b all need to be downloaded and installed.

 Sins:  Remastered
 https://www.moddb.com/mods/sinsre

-If this mod is used, E4X SinsRe 0.91b must also be used.
+If this mod is used, E4X SinsRe must also be used.

 ---Credits---
 This minimod was created and is maintained by Dolynick, the creator of the Sins:Remastered Mod